justisGipson/google_cert/troubleshooting_and_debugging/week_three/README.md

 Below is troubleshoot strategies that can be used when handling crashes in complex systems,

+1. Logs with useful information
+    * The logs will contain the error messages from the server providing the service that's failing

+    * General system logs will help indicate if there's an issue with the server in general

+    * Essential to understanding what's going on

-1. Roll back
+2. Roll back
     * It is the best strategy to use when the new changes are suspected to be causing the issue

-    * It restores the service back to health if it was the cause
+    * It restores the service back to normal health if it was the cause

     * It helps eliminate new change as a possible cause if doing the rollback doesn't help

-2. Logs with useful information

-3. Monitoring of what the service is doing and version control for quick roll back if needed
+3. Monitoring of what the service is doing

+4. Use version control for quick roll back if needed

-4. Deploy new machines if needed
+5. Deploy new machines if needed

 ---